NicolaNardino/serverless-trading-system/README.md

 In a real-world project, I'd have split the common code in multiple layers.

+### Market Data
+Yahoo Finance is the data source for market data, ticker (quote) summary and historical data.
+I'm targeting to assess customers' portfolios at given dates.

 ### Dark & Lit Pools
 While [Lit Pools](https://en.wikipedia.org/wiki/Lit_pool) are usually known by the broader audience, in fact, they're the commonly known Stock Exchanges, the same can't be said about [Dark Pools](https://en.wikipedia.org/wiki/Dark_pool).